-Use the config command to view, change, and select the time server configuration.
+Use the config command to view, change, and select the Time server configuration.

-'''

-config <list / load / save / firmware / system> ↓
+config <list / dump / load / save / firmware / system> 4

-'''

-config list Output configuration as a list of 'set' commands. config load Load the configuration previously dumped. config save Stores the current settings for restore on restarting the system. config firmware Utilities to handle firmware updates and loading. config system Restart or reboot the system.
+config list Output configuration as a list of 'set' commands.

+config load Load GM200 configuration previously saved. (or generated list) . see "help config load" for more information config save Stores the current settings for restore on restarting the system.

+config firmware Utilities to handle firmware updates and loading.

+config system Restart or reboot the system.